iweiyanqing/iweiyanqing/README.md

 ## 🙋‍♂️ About Me

-I'm the **Founder of B&B Group**, a talent solutions company.
-My GitHub username `liebangbang` comes from **猎帮帮 LieBangBang** — our executive search brand dedicated to connecting top technical talent with great opportunities.
+I'm the **Founder of B&B Group**, a talent solutions company. a professional service firm dedicated to employer branding, executive search, and career consulting.

 With over **10 years of HR leadership** experience across Haier, Mengniu, and Zepp Health, I've spent my career bridging the gap between great companies and great people.